the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const wieruch = persons.find(findWieruch);
 ~~~~~~~

 Basically we have implemented our own version of `find()` before which is kinda an advanced thing to pull off.
-However, this way you got a better understanding of what the callback function -- that we are passing as argument to `find()` -- performs internally.
+However, this way you got a better understanding of what the callback function -- that we are passing as argument to `find()` -- does in its host function (here: `find()`).
 Otherwise it would be a black box for you.
 Keep in mind that for most people writing JavaScript is still a black box, because they never attempted to implement this functionality themselves.
 Instead, they discovered the built-in array method and went with it.
 So I want to encourage you that even though you may not grasp everything right now, you are tapping your toes into advanced territorry here.

 Callback functions that are used for built-in array methods have access to each item of the list.
 It's also noteworthy that often callback functions get inlined as arguments, because they are not used somewhere else and are just there for this one purpose.
 However, it comes with the drawback that it gets less readable: